Spring Grant Submission Cycle Opens: 4 Tips to Improve Your Concept Paper

-Deadline for initial concept paper submission is March 31, 2019, after which a select number of concept papers will be invited via email to submit full proposals.
-Successful applicants will be notified of funding by May 15, 2019.
+Deadline for initial concept paper submission is March 31, 2020, after which a select number of concept papers will be invited via email to submit full proposals.
+Successful applicants will be notified of selection by May 15, 2020.

 Submissions for initial concept papers can be uploaded here.